 - How can I share my Excel macros with others?

-- How to use the macros of others?
+- How to use the Excel macros from others?

 - How to use a macro I wrote or recorded before?

-- How to make my macros available on other workbooks?
+- How to make my macros available on other Excel VBA workbooks?

 It’s very simple!